 If you or someone you care about has been involved in a truck accident, the first priority should be to get medical attention.
 Obviously, getting treatment and recovering from injuries is extremely important, but prompt medical attention is critical for another reason as well.
 The documentation of injuries created by the doctor will be evidence in the personal injury case.

-Step 2: Get a Personal Injury Lawyer
+Step 2: Get a Truck Accident Lawyer

 Truck companies take immediate action to protect themselves after an accident.
 They will often have people at the scene within hours of the trucking accident taking place.
 What are they doing?
 Building a case that will protect them from having to provide you compensation.

-By getting an attorney on your side at the start, you can protect yourself.
+By getting an injury attorney on your side at the start, you can protect yourself.
 At the W. Winston Briggs Law Firm in Atlanta, we take immediate action, quickly beginning the investigation of a truck accident.
 We will make certain that the truck accident scene is documented.
 We will strive not allow skid marks to be washed away or the accident scene to be cleaned up before a proper investigation is conducted.
 We will interview witnesses while the accident is fresh in their mind.
 We will recover evidence from the truck before it can be pulled from our grasp by the trucking company.

 Step 3: When the Insurance Company Calls, Do Not Talk